tsc2017/Inception-Score/README.md

 Inception Score
 =====================================

-A new Tensorflow implementation of the "Inception Score" (IS) for the evaluation of generative models, with a bug raised in [https://github.com/openai/improved-gan/issues/29](https://github.com/openai/improved-gan/issues/29) fixed.
+Tensorflow implementation of the "Inception Score" (IS) for the evaluation of generative models, with a bug raised in [https://github.com/openai/improved-gan/issues/29](https://github.com/openai/improved-gan/issues/29) fixed.

-## Major Dependency
+## Major Dependencies
 - `tensorflow >= 1.14`
+- `tensorflow-gan >= 2.0.0` (necessary if you are using Tensorflow 2)
 ## Features
 - Fast, easy-to-use and memory-efficient, written in a way that is similar to the original implementation
 - No prior knowledge about Tensorflow is necessary if your are using CPU or GPU